ETS-ReactNative1/alamo/README.md

 Full repository available - [https://github.com/kangadrewie/alamo](https://github.com/kangadrewie/alamo)

 ## How it works
-Alamo is a concept that places a massive ammount of emphasis on collaboration.
+Alamo is a concept that places a massive amount of emphasis on collaboration.
 Using Alamo Rooms, users simply create their room, put on their favourite Twitch streamer, invite their friends and hang out, talk and watch show together.

 ## Installation
 To install alamo locally, simply run the following command in the alamo working directory.